NeverSinkDev/Filter-ItemEconomyAspects/README.md

 - Function: The item does not drop naturally in the world and is either currently non-acquirable or acquirable through other means (such as vendor recipes).
 Nondrop prices are not considered when establishing unique tiering.
 Cheap uniques with expensive non-drop bases get moved into the hideable2 tier.
 > Example: The Kingmaker unique is marked as nondrop.
 It is only created through a vendor recipe.
 It may drop when a player guardian with it dies, but this is not a natural occurance.

+### Aspect: Exclude

+- Used in the Unique tierlist
+- Function: Item drops ingame, but is handled by a different rule in the filter and shouldn't be considered for the tiering
+> Example: Synthesis rings have their own rules and have the exclude aspect.

 ### Aspect: NonWorldDrop

 - Used in the Unique tierlist